davidhalter/jedi/README.rst

 Refactoring
 -----------

-Jedi would in theory support refactoring, but we have never publicized it, because it's not production ready.
+Jedi's parser would support refactoring, but there's no API to use it right now.
 If you're interested in helping out here, let me know.
 With the latest parser changes, it should be very easy to actually make it work.

 Development